garrandall/popular-music-data/tracks/lemonade-gucci-mane.md

 My phantom sittin on sixes, no 20's in my gun
 Your cutlass motor knockin, because it is a lemon
-I like dem Georgia-peaches, but you look more like a lemon These sour apple bitter bitches, im not fuckin with em Im truly stupid paid thats just how I feel today,
+I like dem Georgia-peaches, but you look more like a lemon These sour apple bitter bitches, I'm not fuckin with em Im truly stupid paid thats just how I feel today,
 Im movin slow cause codeine syrup's in my lemonade
-Im standing in the shade and im sellin lemonade
+Im standing in the shade and I'm sellin lemonade
 600 a pint da going rate off in the "A"
 Lemonade diamond bracelet, put it in ur face (BURR) Lemonhead diamond earrings I wore yesterday (BURR)
-Im pimpin wearin linon, thats just how im chillon
+Im pimpin wearin linon, thats just how I'm chillon
 Im smokin grits and sellin chickens, corvette painted lemons GUCCI!